Mrs Irma Rinne, chairperson

 The first Buddhist association was established in 1947, ”Buddhismin ystävät – Buddhismens vänner”.
 It started as a lodge inside the Theosophical Society.
 They had lectures on Buddhism, translated texts and had a Vesak celebration every year.
-This association is still active with the name Bodhidharma (1998), and although it is now a Chan-buddhayana group, it has an inter Buddhist point of view.
+This association is still active with the name Bodhidharma (1998), and it is now a Chan-buddhayana group, and it has an interbuddhist point of view.

 It took some time before the next Buddhist association started, Friends of the Western Buddhist Order FWBO 1973 (now Triratna).
 It had close relations to the international organization, and had activities like meditation practices, retreats and rituals.
 This can be seen in connection to the ”second wave” of international Buddhism.
 Japanese Soka Gakkai International Finland was established in 1975, and the Tibetan Buddhism inspired ”Buddhalainen Dharmakeskus” in 1980.
 These groups are still active.
 Tibetan teachers visited Finland already in the 1970’s, and the 14th Dalai Lama payed his first visit to Finland in 1988.
 The first associations of Asian background were the Finnish-Thai Buddhist Association established in 1996, and a Vietnamese association, ”Suomen vietnamilaisten buddhalaisten yhdyskunta”, in 1998.
 The Vietnamese refugees arrived in Finland already in the late 1970’s, but the first organization was founded only 20 years later.
 The Thai population in Finland is based on marriage relationships.
 These two, the Vietnamese and Thais, are the biggest Buddhist associations in Finland today.

 During the 21st century, the number of Buddhist groups has grown up to about 40.
 This growth can be called a ”third wave” of Buddhism in Finland.
 The new groups have mainly been from Tibetan and Zen traditions.
-Some of the groups have been registered as religious communities (9).
+Some of the groups have been registered as religious communities (9 in 2017 and 13 in 2021).
 The state gives a small support according to the size of the community, but the amount is quite small and does help only the bigger ones.
 Almost all different lineages of Buddhism are represented in Finland.

 Number of Buddhists in Finland

 The exact number of Buddhists in Finland is not known.
 We know only those who have officially been registered as a religious community.
-Accordingly, in 2018 there were 1792 officially registered Buddhists in Finland.
-However, based on the statistics of the people originated from Asian Buddhist countries, it can be estimated that a real amount is around 10 000.
+Accordingly, in 2018 there were 1792 officially registered Buddhists in Finland, in 2020 the number was 1826.
+However, based on the statistics of the people originated from Asian Buddhist countries, it can be estimated that a real amount is over 15 000.
 This would be 0,18 % of the whole population (5,5 million).

 This summary is loosely based on the article by Ville Husgafvel and Mitra Härkönen (Buddhalaisuus Suomessa – Monien uskomusten ja katsomusten Suomi.
 Kirkon tutkimuskeskuksen verkkojulkaisuja 48.
 2017 (p.
 170–181).